SpeedyVelcro/sc-88-pro-reabank/README.md

 Please report any mistakes or errors you find in the issues section.
 Feel free to open PRs too, and I'll take a look at them.

-## Roadmap
-While this reabank contains all the instruments and variations for the default, SC-88 and SC-55 maps, there are still a few more slightly more obscure banks to be added, as well as a couple changes I want to make:
-- Adding "(legato)" to the names of applicable instruments (this is important because sometimes the legato feature is the only thing distinguishing identically-named instruments)